UPDATED FOR 2021. Lovefraud received this e-mail from the reader who posts as “Flicka.”

 How one psychopath puts it

-Last year, I received an email from a self-proclaimed psychopath.
+I once received an email from a self-proclaimed psychopath.
 It sums up the psychopathic perspective:

 I would like to thank you for making your videos they have given me an insight into how you people recognize us.
 WE are not to blame for your short comings because you are weak minded and foolish enough to be taken advantage of.
 We are evolutions next step we don’t allow silly emotions to cloud our judgments.
 In fact we use our advantage for survival because we are natures next course.
 I know I sound very narcissistic and apologize for that but if you are so proud and concerned and attached to your emotions why not allow someone to make you feel like a queen for something as worldly as money?
 We give you what you are missing just as all of the world ecosystem has since the beginning of time.
 It’s funny how we have been so easily classified and even now as I attempt to alter myself in order to become unparallel to descriptions of us, I find it very difficult to even perceive.
 I would like to boast of my strategic victories over hearts but I would fear you making another video and making this game more difficult, of course it would make it much more challenging and pleasurable when enjoying the hunt.